gkapfham/www.gregorykapfhammer-old.com/biography.md

 software testing, web development, data management, mobile app design, operating systems, and distributed systems.
 He is also a research adviser for undergraduate and graduate theses.
-Kapfhammer's expertise in teaching was recently recognized when Allegheny College presented him with the [Thoburn Award for Excellence in Teaching](https://sites.allegheny.edu/alumni/award-recipients/#thoburn).
+Kapfhammer's expertise in teaching was recognized when Allegheny College presented him with the [Thoburn Award for Excellence in Teaching](https://sites.allegheny.edu/alumni/award-recipients/#thoburn).
 As an experimental computer scientist, Gregory Kapfhammer conducts [research]({{site.baseurl}}research/) in the areas of software engineering,